bienenstocks/starter-python-topology-data-historian/README.md

 ### Continuously deliver an app with IBM hosted repos and issue tracking

-This sample Java Beam application runs the DataHistorian pipeline.
+This sample Python Beam application runs the DataHistorian pipeline.
 Data historian is an efficient way to collect and store time series data.
 The data might come from production lines, transportation routes, network devices, satellites, and other devices.
 The data is stored with a time stamp and other identifying information such as device ID and location.

-This sample application will deploy a Java Beam runner to ingest the Data historian data from an Event Streams topic.
+This sample application will deploy a Python Beam runner to ingest the Data historian data from an Event Streams topic.

 The data is then flowed through an aggregation operator.
 The aggregation operator will calculate the average barometric pressure, humidity, indoor temperature, and rainfall today for each weather station.